Get a FREE Car Check

 Knowing whether a vehicle has been scrapped can be crucial information when purchasing a used car.
 It’s important to know whether the car has been scrapped because it could indicate that the vehicle has been in a severe accident, has major mechanical issues, or is no longer roadworthy.
-So, here we will discuss checking if a car has been scrapped.
+In this guide, we explain how to run a scrap car check and vehicle history check to confirm whether a car has been scrapped.

 Scrap Car Check: A scrapped vehicle in the UK is simply one that has been legally taken off.
 When a car is scrapped, its number plate will be surrendered to the DVLA.

-- If you’re looking to buy an old car, it’s essential to check that it’s still on the road.
-The simple way to do this is to look up the vehicle’s registration number on The Auto Experts.
+• If you’re looking to buy an old car, it’s essential to check that it’s still on the road.
+The simplest way to do this is to run a scrap car check using the vehicle’s registration number through a reliable vehicle history check service.

 What does it mean when a vehicle is scrapped?